MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-small-holographic-objects.md

     ![Screenshot of Paint 3D with Edit color command highlighted.](media/Paint-3D-edit-color.jpg "Screenshot of Paint 3D with Edit color command highlighted")

-6. Select **Stickers** at the top of the screen, and then choose a sticker (image) for your 3D panel
+6. Select **Stickers** at the top of the screen, and then choose a sticker (image) for your 3D panel.

     ![Screenshot of Paint 3D with Stickers command highlighted.](media/Paint-3D-stickers.jpg "Screenshot of Paint 3D with Stickers command highlighted")